mityaua/mityaua/README.md

 <h2 align="center">Hi, I'm Dima! 👨‍💻</h2>

-✍🏼 My specialization is creating UI with HTML / CSS, JavaScript, React, Vue.
+✍🏼 My specialization is creating UI with HTML / CSS, JavaScript, VUE, React.
 I have experience in backend building with NodeJS.

 👷🏼‍♂️ I participated in educational projects in different roles - as a Full-stack JS Developer and also as a Team lead.
 Moreover, I have commercial experience as a Project Manager in ukrainian digital agency.